GiannisReppas/Trie/README.txt

 3) iterative destructor, saver, prefixer
 4) switch between RLE and normal bitmapping when it is most optimal
 5) allow custom setting for word_size, translation_size, entry_count max. values for each trie
+6) More versatile and fast load-save operations on disk (e.g. change dictionary file, name after creation)
+7) allow more character sizes (diff. than 1/2/4 bytes)

 Other:
 1) python bindings